GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Simulations

 \section{Simulations}

 In this section we describe the setup of our simulations of the interaction between the Milky Way's stellar halo and the LMC.
 The LMC is represented by an analytic rigid potential with no particles, while the stellar halo is modelled as a set of test particles whose self-gravity is ignored.
+We use the \textsc{agama} software \citep{agama} throughout this section.